-12Unpaywall also provide an indicator of potential editorial content (defined in their data schema as "is_paratext") which is based on the prevalence of keywords in titles (e.g. "editorial board" or "front cover").
-Our method identifies a larger number of "non-research" articles than Unpaywall (12,284 versus 961), but of the 961 articles identified by Unpaywall, 99.8% are also removed via our method.
+&lt;sup>12 Unpaywall also provides an indicator of potential editorial content (defined in their data schema as "is\ paratext") which is based on the prevalence of keywords in titles (e.g., "editorial board" or "front cover").
+Our method identifies a larger number of "nonresearch" articles than Unpaywall (12,284 versus 961), but of the 961 articles identified by Unpaywall, 99.8% are also removed via our method.